 And you know what?
 None of those things are wrong.
 In fact, they're all absolutely right, and if I did them all the time, I'd probably have more faith.

-So I'd encourage you to do what it takes to get your promise in your heart until you have faith to believe you have what You've asked God for:
+So I'd encourage you to do what it takes to get your promise in your heart until you have faith to believe that you have what you've asked God for:

 - Sing that promise back to God.